DayanaraReynaa/rock-paper-scissors/README.md

 # rock-paper-scissors

-I'm aware that there's millions of ways to improve this, I simply wanted some hands on with JS.
+I'm aware that there are millions of ways to improve this, I simply wanted some hands-on with JS.

+Might revisit later on.